PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/async.md

 Rust isn't capable to execute futures by default, so a asynchronous runtime is needed.
 Enter tokio, an asynchronous runtime for the Rust programming language.
 It provides both a single-threaded and multi-threaded runtime for executing asynchronous code[^tokio_tutorial].

-Both stackfull and stackless coroutines shine in applications where most of the time is spent waiting on I/O instead of performing CPU heavy computations.
+Both stackful and stackless coroutines shine in applications where most of the time is spent waiting on I/O instead of performing CPU heavy computations.

 [i/o]: https://en.wikipedia.org/wiki/Input/output